Canadian Bar Association (Member: Civil Litigation, Insurance Law, Elder Law and Wills and Trusts subsections)

-Ross was born in Princeton, New Jersey and attended several universities including the University of Wisconsin where he obtained his Bachelor of Arts degree (Economics) in 1973.
-In 1977, he received his law degree from Osgoode Hall Law School in Toronto.
-Ross was called to the bar in British Columbia in 1978 and has practiced as a litigator ever since.
-He has worked with several litigation firms prior to becoming a partner at Macaulay McColl and set up a practice with Murray Wolf in 2002.
+Ross was born in Princeton, New Jersey of Canadian parents and attended several universities including the University of Wisconsin where he obtained his Bachelor of Arts degree (Economics) in 1973.
+In 1977, he received his law degree from Osgoode Hall Law School in Toronto and was called to the bar in British Columbia in 1978.
+He has practiced as a litigator ever since working in several litigation firms prior to becoming a partner at Macaulay McColl and ultimately establishing McLarty Wolf together with Murray Wolf in 2002.

 Early in his career Ross gained experience in a broad range of insurance, commercial, municipal and criminal litigation cases.
-He accumulated considerable experience in insurance, commercial, construction, professional negligence, fraud related and tort litigation.
-He takes considerable interest in continuing legal education and has co-coordinated Continuing Legal Education litigation courses for lawyers as well as having delivered papers at a number of courses pertaining to litigation, litigation technology and insurance issues.
+He has maintained an interest in handling a broad range of challenging cases.
+He has been active in Continuing Legal Education having co-coordinated Continuing Legal Education litigation courses for lawyers as well as delivering papers at a number of courses pertaining to litigation, litigation technology and insurance issues.

 Ross is peer rated BV Distinguished© by Martindale Hubbell in both legal ability and ethical standards.

 Insurance has been the focus of Ross’s legal practice for many years.
 This initially involved acting for insurance companies, primarily ICBC, in defending personal injury and property damage claims.
 Ross worked for several years as in-house counsel for a large Canadian liability insurer, Canadian Indemnity.
 Thereafter, Ross’s insurance practice consisted of primarily defense work, acting for a variety of insurers in the defense of property, products liability and bodily injury claims.
 This work regularly involved detailed fact investigations, instructing experts, interpreting insurance policies as well as conducting trials, including a number of jury trials.